valentingol/deep-learning-installation/README.md

 NOTE: **you can easily install other versions replacing the versions mentioned in this tutorial but these version was tested in 2022, they work well together and run the current last versions of deep learning framework**.

-Python 3.10 or newer is not handled by deep learning framework yet.

-To choose good versions of CUDA and cuDNN from a Tensorflow version, you can check this page: <https://www.tensorflow.org/install/source#gpu>.
+To choose good versions of CUDA and cuDNN from a Tensorflow version, you can check this page: <https://www.tensorflow.org/install/source?hl=en#gpu>.
 The last version is compatible with CUDA 11.2 and CuDNN 8.1 so we are going to install these versions.
-Note that most of CUDA versions are compatible with last Pytorch versions and it is also possible to install cuda toolkit in virtual environment to ensure compatibility (cuDNN is not necessary for Pytorch).
+Note that most of CUDA versions are compatible with last Pytorch versions (and cuDNN is not necessary for Pytorch).
 Finally, Jax is compatible with CUDA 11.1 or newer and cuDNN 8.0.2 or newer, some combination require building from source (complete tutorial [here](https://github.com/google/jax#installation)) but not the versions used in this tutorial.

 ## Before to start